+Erste Bank Hungary relies on customer deposits to meet a substantial portion of its funding requirements.
 Erste Bank Hungary's deposits are provided by both retail and corporate clients, a significant proportion of which are demand deposits.
 Such deposits are subject to fluctuation due to factors outside Erste Bank Hungary's control (such as a massive and accelerated deposit outflow caused by major crisis, the materialisation of reputational risk (i.e. lack of trust and market crisis)).

-Because a significant portion of Erste Bank Hungary's funding comes from its deposit base, any material decrease in deposits could have a negative impact on Erste Bank Hungary's liquidity unless corresponding actions were taken to improve the liquidity profile of other deposits or to use its liquid assets, mainly sovereign bonds, which may not be possible on economically beneficial terms.
+Because a significant portion of Erste Bank Hungary's funding stems from its deposit base, any material decrease in deposits could have a negative impact on Erste Bank Hungary's liquidity position unless corresponding actions were taken to improve the liquidity profile or to use its liquid assets, mainly sovereign bonds, which may not be possible on economically beneficial terms.

-As credit provider, Erste Bank Hungary is exposed to market liquidity risk, which arises from an inability to easily sell an asset because there is inadequate market liquidity or market disruption.
-Erste Bank Hungary is also exposed to funding liquidity risk, which is an exposure to losses arising out of a change in the cost of refinancing or from insolvency of counterparties, which may result in difficulties in meeting future payment obligations, either in full, on time or on economically beneficial terms.
+As credit provider, Erste Bank Hungary is exposed to market liquidity risk, arising from an inability to easily sell an asset because there is inadequate market liquidity or market disruption.
+Erste Bank Hungary is also exposed to funding liquidity risk, which is an exposure to losses arising from changing refinancing costs or from insolvency of counterparties, which may result in difficulties in meeting future payment obligations, either in full, on time or on economically beneficial terms.